 A Biosocial Approach

-Somos Hermanos participants can shadow in primary health care centers (both rural and urban), clinics and hospitals so that they can better understand the different doctor-patient relationship and perceptions in health care, and become familiar with medical terminology in Spanish.
+In our 5-Month program participants dedicate a full 5 weeks to full time volunteering and they can additionally shadow in primary health centers, clinics and hospitals so that they can better understand the different doctor-patient relationshop and perceptions in health care and become familiar with medical terminology in Spanish.

 For medically related volunteering, Somos Hermanos follows the AAMC Guidelines for Premedical and Medical Students Providing Patient Care During Clinical Experiences Abroad: